Is My Eating Normal?

-People today often feel pressure to meet our society's latest preference for looks.
-It can become hard to imagine that one can succeed in life and love unless you fit a certain image.
-In the last few decades, the desired look is significant thinness.
-It is important to be aware that habits you develop to achieve/maintain a low weight can become excessive and make you vulnerable to potential serious illnesses — the eating disorders.
+People often feel pressure to meet society's "thin ideal."
+It can become hard to imagine that one can succeed in life and love unless you fit this image.
+It is important to be aware that habits you develop to achieve a low weight can become excessive and make you vulnerable to developing an eating disorder.

 Everyone I know diets.
-What's the difference between trying to lose a little weight and an eating problem?
+What's the difference between trying to lose weight and an eating problem?

 My eating trouble isn't that extreme.
 Why should I worry?